-Plans that are funded by insurance companies may be subject to state laws that regulate the industry.
-If a plan is funded through insurance purchased by the employer or union, it will be treated as any other group health insurer for determining whether a subrogation claim is enforceable.
-These plans are routinely subjected to laws which may limit an insurer’s right to subrogation, or may limit or eliminate the insurer’s recovery opportunity.
-State laws which regulate insurance and limit a fully-insured plan’s recovery rights include the made-whole doctrine, the common fund doctrine, and anti-subrogation statutes.
-Although non-ERISA plans do not enjoy the benefit of ERISA preemption and may be subject to state laws, there remains significant recovery opportunities for an insurer or fully-insured payer who provides health care benefits to plans and participants in several jurisdictions.
+Healthcare plans that are funded by insurance companies may be subject to state laws that regulate the industry.
+If a plan is funded through insurance purchased by an employer or union, it will be treated as any other group health insurer for determining whether a subrogation claim is enforceable.
+State laws that regulate insurance and may limit a fully-insured plan’s recovery rights include the made-whole doctrine, the common fund doctrine, and anti-subrogation statutes.
+Many states provide good subrogation rights for fully-insured plans.
+Although non-ERISA plans do not enjoy the benefit of the ERISA (Employee Retirement Income Security Act, 29 U.S.C. § 1001, et seq.) preemption and may be subject to state laws, there remains significant mass tort recovery opportunities through the utilization of Healthcare Recovery Solutions’ patented cost containment platforms to identify and recover medical expenses for fully insured plans.

 220 Lake Drive East

 Cherry Hill, NJ 08002